Docs

 </dependency>

-If you are going to use the JPA Criteria API, you should enable the Hibernate Static Meta Model Generator.
+If you intend to use the JPA Criteria API, you should enable the Hibernate Static Meta Model Generator.
 This is an annotation processor that generates static meta model classes based on your entities.

 To enable the processor, you have to change the configuration of the Maven Compiler Plugin.
 Add this to your POM file: